-Subject Summary of Change to Common Manual Type of Update Effective Date 1037 Timely Payment of Federal Default Fee 7.8Processing the Federal Default Fee (Formerly the Guarantee Fee)States that if a federal default fee for a loan is not remitted within 45 calendar days after disbursement of the loan proceeds by the lender, the guarantor may cancel the guarantee on the loan.
+Subject Summary of Change to Common Manual Type of Update Effective Date 1037 Timely Payment of Federal Default Fee 7.8 Processing the Federal Default Fee (Formerly the Guarantee Fee) States that if a federal default fee for a loan is not remitted within 45 calendar days after disbursement of the loan proceeds by the lender, the guarantor may cancel the guarantee on the loan.
 Guarantor Federal default fees remitted by lenders for loan disbursements on or after July 1, 2008.
-1038 Lender Recordkeeping Requirements 3.4.A Paid-in-Full Loans Adds that the holder of an electronically signed MPN must retain the original MPN for at least 3 years after all the loans made on the MPN have been satisfied.
+1038 Lender Recordkeeping Requirements Adds that the holder of an electronically signed MPN must retain the original MPN for at least 3 years after all the loans made on the MPN have been satisfied.
 Also adds the documentation that the Department may require to resolve a factual dispute on a loan that has been assigned to the Department, and expands the disbursement record requirement.
 Federal Electronically signed notes in existence as of July 1, 2008, and all electronically signed notes created on or after July 1, 2008.
 Assignments made on or after July 1, 2008.
 This aligns with the suggested trigger event recommendation document submitted to the Department.
 If the department publishes guidance with a different triggering event, the Common Manual will immediately notify schools and lenders of the change.

-Subject Summary of Change to Common Manual Type of Update Effective Date 1039 Permissible and Prohibited Activities 3.4.C Prohibited Activities Amends certain existing lender prohibitions, such that a lender is not permitted to offer-directly or indirectly-points, premiums, payments, or other inducements to any school or other party to secure applications for FFELP loans or to secure FFELP loan volume.
-Federal Lender activities that occur on or after July 1, 2008.
-Clarifies certain prohibited lender activities, as including, but not being limited to, providing preferential rates for or access to the lender's other financial products, computer hardware or non-loan processing or non-financial aid-related software at below-market rental or purchase cost, or printing and distribution of college catalogs and other materials at reduced or no cost.
+Subject Summary of Change to Common Manual Type of Update Effective Date 1039 Permissible and Prohibited Activities Amends certain existing lender prohibitions, such that a lender is not permitted to offer-directly or indirectly-points, premiums, payments, or other inducements to any school or other party to secure applications for FFELP loans or to secure FFELP loan volume.
+Clarifies certain prohibited lender Federal Lender activities that occur on or after July 1, 2008. activities, as including, but not being limited to, providing preferential rates for or access to the lender's other financial products, computer hardware or non-loan processing or non-financial aid-related software at below-market rental or purchase cost, or printing and distribution of college catalogs and other materials at reduced or no cost.
 Also adds a list of permissible lender activities.
-1040 Total and Permanent Disability 5.4.A Conditional Discharge of a Prior Loan Due to Total and Permanent Disability Figure 11-2 Forbearance Eligibility Chart 11.20.P Total and Permanent Disability 13.1.D Total and Permanent Disability Claims 13.8.F Total and Permanent Disability Claims 13.8.F Total and Permanent Disability States that a borrower is not eligible for a total and permanent disability loan discharge if the borrower receives a new Title IV loan after the date the physician completes and certifies the loan discharge application.
+1040 Total and Permanent Disability 5.4.A Conditional Discharge of a Prior Loan Due to Total and Permanent Disability Figure 11-2 Forbearance Eligibility Chart 11.20.P Total and Permanent Disability 13.1.D Total and Permanent Disability States that a borrower is not eligible for a total and permanent disability loan discharge if the borrower receives a new Title IV loan after the date the physician completes and certifies the loan discharge application.
 Adds revisions that state that a borrower's 3-year conditional discharge period is prospective from the date that the physician completes and signs the loan discharge application.
 If the lender receives the discharge application after the borrower's 90-day return time frame, the borrower must have the physician complete a new application and the lender must receive the application within 90 days of the physician's certification of the new Federal Total and permanent disability applications received by the lender on or after July 1, 2008.
-July 1, 2008, for administrative forbearance related to total and permanent disability.
+August 21, 2001, for administrative forbearance related to total and permanent disability.